Officially Missing You

 "Officially Missing You" is a song by Canadian R&B recording artist Tamia, taken from her third studio album, More (2004).
 Released as the album's lead single, it was written by Marcus Vest, better known by his stage name Seven Aurelius.
 The song is marked by its acoustic style featuring acoustic guitar and Tamia's vocals most prominently in the mix.
-"Officially Missing You" peaked at number one on the US Adult R&B Songs.
-In South Korea, "Officially Missing You" peaked at number 6 on the International Digital Chart, selling 482,077 units between 2011 and 2013.
+"Officially Missing You" peaked at number one on the US Adult R&B Songs chart.
+In South Korea, the song peaked at number 6 on the International Digital Chart, selling 482,077 units between 2011 and 2013.
 (Note: Cumulative sales of "Officially Missing You" in South Korea: